 And the only true way to ever be financially stable is to build your skills.
 Skills are the things we use to do jobs that get us money.

-I’m totally paraphrasing all of Caitlin’s deep insightful work, but the gist of is that if you feel like you don’t have ANYTHING to fall back on, you’re wrong.
+I’m totally paraphrasing all of Caitlin’s work, but the gist of is that if you feel like you don’t have ANYTHING to fall back on, you’re wrong.

 You can always learn new skills.
-You can always be bettering yourself because otherwise, you’ll stay stuck.
+You can always better yourself because otherwise, you’ll stay stuck.